Elk Scaloppine: A Wild Game Twist on a Classic Italian Dish

-Scaloppine obtained its name from the plural usage of the Italian word ‘scaloppa’ meaning thinly sliced cutlets of meat served curled like shells or a scallop.
-The thin slices are then lightly floured, fried and served with a sauce.
+The word scaloppine comes from the Italian scaloppa, meaning thinly sliced cutlets of meat, often curled like shells or scallops.
+The slices are lightly floured, pan-fried, and served with a delicate sauce, allowing the meat to shine.

-Elk Scaloppine – Carefully slice the elk into 8 steaks that are roughly 1/2 inch thick.
-It is easier to slice when the meat is semi-defrosted.
+Carefully slice the elk into 8 steaks, roughly ½ inch thick.
+It’s easier to slice when the meat is partially frozen.

-Place each slice between 2 pieces of plastic wrap and pound to ¼ inch thickness using a meat mallet.
-Season with kosher salt and ground black pepper.
+Place each slice between 2 pieces of plastic wrap and pound with a meat mallet to about ¼ inch thickness.
+Season both sides with kosher salt and freshly ground black pepper.

-In a large skillet, heat 4 tablespoons of butter over medium heat.
-Working in batches, fry the elk until golden brown, about 2 minutes per side.
-Remove from the skillet and set aside.
+In a large skillet, heat 4 tablespoons butter over medium heat.
+Working in batches, cook the elk until golden brown, about 2 minutes per side.
+Remove the steaks and set aside.

-Add the remaining butter and the shallots to the pan and cook until the onions are softened, about 2 to 3 minutes.
-Add the wine scraping the bottom to loosen up any of the browned bits stuck to the skillet.
-Add the capers and the juice from ½ of a lemon and cook until the sauce reduces by half.
-Season with salt and pepper if needed.
+Add the remaining butter and shallots to the skillet.
+Cook until softened, about 2–3 minutes.
+Add white wine, scraping up any browned bits from the skillet.
+Stir in capers and the juice from ½ a lemon, cooking until the sauce reduces by half.
+Taste and adjust seasoning with salt and pepper if needed.

-Transfer the elk to a serving platter and pour the sauce over the top.
-Garnish with sliced lemons and serve with cooked thin spaghetti.
+Transfer the elk to a serving platter, pour the sauce over the top, and garnish with sliced lemons.
+Serve with cooked thin spaghetti or your favorite side.

 Ingredients